Sikae/MIT6.00.1xSolutions/README.md

 It is highly recommended to solve the problem sets, quiz and final exam by your own, and only use this solutions as a guide in case of having trouble.

-Although the course uses Python 2, the solutions provided in this repository were written using Python 3 because according to Guido van Rossum, the creator of Python, the future of this language is Python 3.
+Although the course uses Python 2, the solutions provided in this repository were written using Python 3 because according to Guido van Rossum, the creator of the Python programming language, the future of this language is Python 3.